 Balancing precariously on a rusty steel beam, I slowly hike across the Caminito del Rey trying not to glance down at the treacherous river hundreds of feet below me.

-I’d traveled to this remote corner of Andalucia in the South of Spain to hike the Caminito del Rey.
-This path is famous around the world with rock climbers and adrenaline junkies due to its shocking state of disrepair.
+This path was famous around the world with rock climbers and adrenaline junkies due to its shocking state of disrepair.

 Just looking up at the hazardous path full of holes and missing sections sent a shiver of fear down my spine.
 Barely clinging to the vertical canyon walls it’s attached to — ready to crumble at any moment.

 Known as Spain’s most dangerous path, or the most dangerous walkway in the world, the Caminito del Rey (The King’s Little Pathway) is over 100 years old and 100 meters (350 feet) high.